 Thomas Bouyant and Little Cleo spoons are working well, and best power bait colors have been white, pink, red, orange and Gulp eggs.
 Fish two colors of eggs on the same hook for more bites.
 Don’t forget real earth worms, and add air to them, if possible, to make them float.
 A real earthworm, when combined with a Gulp egg, will take a surprising number of trout.
 Minnows will work well, also.

-Trout go for nymphs as fall temperatures drop.
+Trout go for nymphs as temperatures drop.
 The angle of the sun, and the length of the days, help get the water temperatures down.
-Try sizes #12-#16, especially the point fly, if you use a two fly rig, and add a small midge, size #18 or #20 below that big point fly.
+Try sizes #14-#18, especially the point fly, if you use a two fly rig, and add a small midge, size #18 or #20 below that big point fly.
+If the water is crystal clear, make the tippet on the trailer fly 2lb. fluorocarbon.

 Remember, the current can change at a moment’s notice.
 Take care to watch water levels.
 Fall is here, and it is the perfect time to catch big trout!
 It is also just nice to be outside, during this time of the year!